-- 1. Keep the area dry on the day of surgery.
-You may get the bandage wet during your shower on the following day, unless otherwise informed by your nurse.
-The bandage will decrease the risk of bleeding due to the strong spray of the shower hitting directly on its surface. - 2.
-Immediately following your shower, remove the wet bandage.
-Using Q-tips, cleanse with mild soap and water solution being certain to completely remove old drainage/ointment from between sutures and around the wound.
-DO NOT USE PEROXIDE. - 3.
-Rinse and gently dry the wound with a clean Q-tip/gauze pad. - 4.
-Spread a layer of ointment along the suture line with a clean Q-tip. - 5.
-Cut non-stick dressing pad to completely cover the wound and secure with tape.
+1. Keep the area dry on the day of surgery.
+You will need to change this dressing on the following day, unless otherwise informed by your nurse.

+2. Following the day of surgery, remove the bandage.
+Wipe off the old ointment (use a tissue or gauze pad).
+Using gauze pad, cleanse the wound with mild soap and water solution being certain to completely remove old drainage/ointment from between sutures and around the wound.
+DO NOT USE PEROXIDE.

+3. Rinse and gently dry the wound with a clean Q-tip/gauze pad.

+4. Spread a layer of ointment along the suture line with a clean Q-tip.

+5. Cut non-stick dressing pad to completely cover the wound and secure with tape.
 Bandage should be airtight at all times.
 Apply additional tape as needed.